khushwantk/Guess-The-Number/README.md

 # Guess-The-Number

-Guess the randomly generated number with the help of your previous unputs.
+Guess the randomly generated number with the help of your previous inputs.

 Some Close: Difference>=5 and <10